KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_archetypal_pantheon.md

 These forces are not enemies of the Light — they are its sharpening stones.

-## WHY THIS MATTERS TO YOUR THEORY OF EVERYTHING
+## WHY THIS MATTERS TO MY THEORY OF EVERYTHING

 Because mythology is the oldest language of consciousness.